lemora24/lemora24/README.md

 ## Hi there 👋
-My name is Leonardo Mora, a Junior Software Developer and a Computer Engineering at Tecnologico de Costa Rica.
+My name is Leonardo Mora Chacón, a Software Developer and a Computer Engineering student at Tecnologico de Costa Rica.
 This portfolio is for you to know my areas of knowledge and experience of my individual programming expertise.

 ##